LukeNK/Star/README.md

 ## Run/build the app
 *Currently, only Windows app was fully tested* \
 Start by running `npm run start` in `src` directory.
-For Visual Studio Code user, you can simply press `F5` to start running the app. \
+For Visual Studio Code users, you can simply press `F5` to start running the app. \
 You can make a full installation by using `npm run dist`, or make the portable version by using `npm run winPort` (in `src` directory).
 Make both by using the `winBuild.js` script (the script will automatically change the working directory).

 ## Channel naming